nktnet1/sync-request-curl/ROADMAP.md

 - `v1.0.21-url-null-prototype-coverage.patch` covers the remaining
   `appendQueryString` plain-object validation branch with a null-prototype top-level query object, without changing runtime behaviour.
+- `v1.0.24-remove-debug-option.patch` supersedes the temporary v1.0.22/v1.0.23
+  debug work by removing the request debug option and all request-input serialization from transport errors.

 Do not replace these behaviours with a response-body-only cache or move retry